JanessaTech/BestDex/frontend-next13-wagmi/README.md

 ![Decrease liquidity](./demo/dec_5.jpg)

 ### Collect fee
-Suppose you want collect fee for your posistions you've created.
+Suppose you want to collect fee for your posistions you've created.
 Here is how you go.
-Go to Explore -> Positions page, click **Collect fee** action for the position you want to collect fee from.
+Go to **Explore -> Positions** page, click **Collect fee** action for the position you want to collect fee from.

 ![Collect fee](./demo/collect_1.jpg)

-Click **Confirm** to make collecting move on
+Click **Confirm** to make the process of collecting fee move on

 ![Collect fee](./demo/collect_2.jpg)